-In order to run the IQR demonstration application, you will need an archive of imagery.
-SMQTK has facilities for creating indexes that support 10's or even 100's or 1000's of thousands of images we'll be using simpler implementations for this example.
-As a result, we'll use a modest archive of images.
+In order to run the IQR demonstration application, we will need an archive of imagery.
+SMQTK has facilities for creating indexes that support 10's or even 100's or 1000's of images.
+For demonstration purposes, we'll use a modest archive of images.
 The Leeds Butterfly Dataset will serve quite nicely.
-Download and unzip the archive (which contains over 800 images of different species of butterflys).
+Download and unzip the archive (which contains over 800 images of different species of butterflies).

-SQMTK comes with a script that computes the descriptors on all of the images in your archive, and bulids up the models needed by the Nearest Neighbors and Relevancy indices:
+SMQTK comes with a script, iqr_app_model_generation, that computes the descriptors on all of the images in your archive and builds up the models needed by the NearestNeighborsIndex and RelevancyIndex algorithms.